LukiePookie1/uuid4-extractor-ocr/README.md

 # OCR UUID4 Extractor

-Python script that uses Tesseract OCR and OpenCV to extract UUID4(s) from image or video files.
+Python script that uses EasyOCR and to extract UUID4(s) from image or video files.
 It is designed to be used in a video game match ID validation system.

 ## Dependencies

 - Python 3.12
-- Tesseract OCR
+- EasyOCR

 ## Installation